tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_5.md

 I take a step back, my hand tightening around my weapon.
 Her words don't make sense; they're disjointed, an unsettling jigsaw that doesn't fit.

 I scan the surroundings, a knot tightening in my stomach.
-The stark realization hits me—we've been herded here, manipulated into this precise location.
+The stark realization hits me—we've been herded here, manipulated in this precise location.
 The terrain is unfamiliar, rougher, with jagged rocks and narrow passages that weren't on our maps.
 That's when the realization dawns on me, a cold, sinking feeling that we've been lured into a trap.
-The creature had not fled to the darkness; it had led us here, to this spot, under the gaze of a moon that seems to be a silent accomplice.
+The creature didn't flee to the darkness; it led us here, to this spot, under the gaze of a moon that seems to be a silent accomplice.

 The air is alive with a tension that feels almost electric, the crackling flames from the distant massacre now a faint echo.
 A heaviness settles over us, as if the very atmosphere has thickened with foreboding.
 I use my flashlight to scan the treacherous landscape, and that's when I see it—the glint of eyes, not just one pair, but many, encircling us in a silent vigil.
 The realization hits with the force of a physical blow: we're completely surrounded.